-I am a fully qualified therapist working in private practice in St Albans, and as part of the 'Re...root' team in Richmond, London (www.re-root.com).
+I am a fully qualified therapist working in private practice in St. Albans.
 I aim to offer the client a warm and understanding environment in which they can feel free to discuss concerns and issues about their life.
 I believe we can all benefit from making time and space in our lives to sit down with another person - someone who we trust will listen to us with care and sensitivity - to describe, explore and re-evaluate the parts of our life that are causing us pain or difficulty.
 Through this process of collaboration we can develop new understanding and perspective on ourselves and our problems, which in turn can help us achieve greater self-acceptance, a clearer sense of purpose and the possibility of a more balanced or sustainable way of living in the world.

 I am a qualified counsellor and psychotherapist and a registered member of the British Association of Counselling and Psychotherapy (MBACP).
 I have a Masters degree in Existential Psychotherapy and Counselling (Middlesex University) and have trained at both the New School of Counselling and Psychotherapy, and WPF Therapy.